www.LaserFX.com Home Page - CLICK HERE

 In most laser based communications systems, the laser beam is conducted by a glass fiber optic usually no thicker than a human hair (see photo - right).
 As light operates at much higher frequencies and speeds than the voice and data information it carries, many conversations or data transmissions can be multiplexed (encoded) onto one fiber optic.
 By using different laser lines (colours) and encoding many transmissions onto each line, thousands of transmissions can be carried on a single hair thin glass fiber as in modern telephone and data backbone systems.

-Much of the information you access through the Internet is transmitted by fiber optic T1 and T3 lines from node to node.
+Much of the information you access through the Internet is transmitted by fiber optic cables from major node to major node and even to your ISP.
+At the ISP or major nodes, the data can be recovered form the fiber optic and then sent along DSL or Cable lines to your home or school.
 These transmitters use high speed modulation of laser diodes to send the data thought the fibers.
 The data is converted from light to electronics at the receiving end; the server is queried, the page you requested is converted from electronic impulses to light impulses; sent to your ISP, which then converts it back to electronic signals that are forwarded to your computer (this is a simplified explanation that omits routing issues).

-Some other everyday applications of lasers include frame straightening on unibody cars; accurate flatness measurements; CD (Compact Disk) and DVD Playback; video disk playback, physics experiments and research with diffraction and interference; fusion research; cutting & marking materials; measuring the diameter of small wires or other parts; trimming & welding computer chips and other semi-conductors; high speed and high quality printing systems; and blood cell counting.
+Some other everyday applications of lasers include frame straightening on unibody cars; accurate flatness measurements; CD (Compact Disk) and DVD mastering and manufacturing; video disk playback, physics experiments and research with diffraction and interference; fusion research; cutting & marking in manufacturing applications; measuring the diameter of small wires or other parts; trimming & welding computer chips and other semi-conductors; high speed and high quality printing systems; and blood cell counting.

 Medical Laser Applications

-This brings us to a special area of laser applications that benefit may people, medical uses.
+This brings us to a special area of laser applications that benefit many people, medical uses.
 High power Carbon Dioxide lasers, which emit powerful beams of infrared (heat) energy, can be conducted through fiber optics for use as 'bloodless scalpels`.
-As the laser cuts, it cauterises (seals) the small blood vessels in the flesh preventing blood loss, allowing the doctor a clearer view of the incision, and reducing the risk of infection in delicate surgery.
-This type of laser can also be used to cauterise warts and lesions
+As the laser cuts, it cauterizes (seals) the small blood vessels in the flesh preventing blood loss, allowing the doctor a clearer view of the incision, and reducing the risk of infection in delicate surgery.
+This type of laser can also be used to cauterize warts and lesions

-Using lower powers and different colours of light, lasers can vaporise pigments without affecting the surrounding skin allowing for the reduction or removal of tattoos or birthmarks.
+Using lower powers and different colours (frequencies) of laser light, lasers can vaporise pigments without affecting the surrounding skin allowing for the reduction or removal of tattoos or birthmarks.
 The carbon particles created by the vaporisation of the pigments are carried away by the bloodstream.
+Lasers can also be used to vaporize a very thing layer of the skin to remove blemishes or acne scars.

 Laser PRK (Photorefractive Keratectomy) is a process that uses lasers to re-shape the contour of the lens in the eye.
 Formerly delicate surgery was used to cut a series of fine slits in the lens causing it to change thickness and hence focus.
 This meant that certain visions problems, like short-sighted, could be cured.
 Now lasers are used to ablate [burn away] small areas of the lens to change it's focus and improve vision for thousands without surgical intervention.